mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/reservation-payment-states.png)](assets/images/reservation-payment-states.png)

-A payment in the *Initiated* or *IssuedToCustomer* state can also be cancelled by MobilePay if it has been inactive for too long or an error occurs while reserving the payment amount on the customer's card or account.
+A payment in the *Initiated* or *IssuedToUser* state can also be cancelled by MobilePay if it has been inactive for too long or an error occurs while reserving the payment amount on the customer's card or account.
 If a payment is cancelled by MobilePay the state transitions to *CancelledByMobilePay*.

 ## <a name="prepared_payment_flow"></a>Prepared Payment Flow